"How Blogs Help Small Manufacturers Get Their Message Out"

 5. Environmental Considerations

 The environment of the jib crane is very important when considering which type of system to get.
 Different environmental considerations include interior vs. exterior, corrosive vs. non-corrosive.
-Certain times of jib crane systems work better in some environments more so than others.
+Certain types of jib crane systems work better in some environments more so than others.
 For example, Foundationless Jib Cranes are specifically used for indoor applications, whereas Freestanding Jib Cranes can be weatherized for outdoor use.
 If the environment is corrosive, you may want to consider galvanizing the crane system to protect it from erosion.
 There are lots of different possibilities for adapting crane systems to fit a particular environment.

 Many thanks to Amanda Clark from Barron Equipment for providing the information for this article.